cmdoret/phd/README.md

 The precompiled thesis in PDF format is available from the [releases page](https://github.com/cmdoret/phd/releases).

-Code and analyses associated with this thesis is available on the following repositories:

 The structure of the latex files is as follows:

 ```
 .